Rich Klein is a versatile photographer based in northeast Pennsylvania and Parma, Italy and available to photograph:

 • Stock photography

-In 2019, Klein is working on his third photography book: 50 Women Over 50 From One Town
+Klein is working on his third photography book: 30 Women Over 50 From One Town.

-Klein is the author of The Catskills of Sullivan County: A Photography Journey (2016).
+Hr is the author of The Catskills of Sullivan County: A Photography Journey (2016).
 The book is the only one of its kind to showcase the natural beauty of this region of the Catskills as it appears in the early part of the 21st century and has received extensive local media coverage.
-It is available for sale at Jeff Junction (along with prints) in Jeffersonville, NY and can be viewed at the Ethelbert B. Crawford Library in Monticello NY and the Western Sullivan Library in Jeffersonville.
-A permanent exhibit of prints from the book is on display at the Villa Roma Resort in Callicoon, NY.
-In 2019, prints from his book were also displayed for the first half of the year at the Sullivan County Government Center in Monticello, New York.
+It can be viewed at the Ethelbert B. Crawford Library in Monticello NY and the Western Sullivan Library in Jeffersonville.
+An exhibit of prints from the book were on display from 2018 through early 2024 at the Villa Roma Resort in Callicoon, NY.
+Prints from his book continue to be displayed for the sixth straight year at the Sullivan County Government Center in Monticello, New York.

 He earlier collaborated with a lifelong friend/classmate on a coffee table book: Massapequa: A Pictorial History Seen Through The Eyes of Baby Boomers.
 That book, published in December 2014, explores nature and sites around the notable Long Island, NY town that are most memorable to residents who lived there from the 1950's through the early 1980's.
 The Massapequa book led to multiple month-long exhibits in 2015 and 2016 , including the Westfield Sunrise Mall, local government offices and libraries throughout the Town of Oyster Bay, Capital One Bank, Astoria Bank and BMW of Oyster Bay.
 The book is available at the Massapequa Public Library.